 Ingredients: Belgian yeast strains prone to production of higher alcohols, esters, and phenolics are commonly used.
-Soft water.
-Complex grain bill: Belgian pils or pale base malt, Munich-type malts for maltiness, Special B for raisin flavors, CaraMunich for dried fruit flavors, other specialty grains for character.
-Dark candi sugar for color and rum-raisin flavors.
+Water can be soft to hard.
+Impression of complex grain bill, although traditional versions are typically Belgian Pils malt with caramelized sugar syrup or other unrefined sugars providing much of the character.
+Homebrewers may use Belgian Pils or pale base malt, Munichtype malts for maltiness, Special B for raisin flavors, CaraVienne or CaraMunich for dried fruit flavors, other specialty grains for character.
+Dark caramelized sugar syrup or sugars for color and rum-raisin flavors.
 Noble-type, English-type or Styrian Goldings hops commonly used.
-No spices.
+No spices are traditionally used, although restrained use is allowable.